SeriousBug/gandi-live-dns-rust/Readme.md

 - Run `docker run --rm -it -v $(pwd)/gandi.toml:/gandi.toml:ro seriousbug/gandi-live-dns-rust:latest`

 > Docker doesn't [support IPv6](https://docs.docker.com/config/daemon/ipv6/) out
 > of the box.
-Check the linked page to enable it, or use the native option.
+If you need to update IPv6 addresses, check the linked page to enable IPv6 or use the prebuilt binaries directly.

 > If you get [errors](https://stackoverflow.com/questions/42248198/how-to-mount-a-single-file-in-a-volume) about not finding the config file, make sure your command
 > has a full path to the config file (`$(pwd)/gandi.toml` part).
 Otherwise